StrangeBeeCorp/docs/docs/thehive/user-guides/organization/configure-organization/manage-feeders/about-feeders.md

 Alert feeders don't perform bi-directional synchronization.

-Alert feeders can also generate cases and tasks beyond alerts.
+In addition to alerts, alert feeders can also generate cases and tasks

-### Alert feeder functions
+## Alert feeder functions

 !!! tip "Feeder function examples"
     Feeder function examples are available in [a dedicated GitHub repository]().
-You can contribute by sharing feeder functions you’ve written.

 Don't manually create an alert feeder function as a standalone function, because you can't link it to an alert feeder.
 Instead, [create it directly within the alert feeder](create-a-feeder.md).
 Once created, the function is automatically added to the [functions list](../manage-functions/about-functions.md) with the type *feeder*.

 You can then modify it either [from the functions list](../manage-functions/edit-a-function.md) or [the alert feeder configuration](edit-a-feeder.md).

 When you delete an alert feeder, the associated function remains.
-To remove the function, follow the instructions in [Delete a Function](../manage-functions/delete-a-function.md).
+To remove the function, follow the steps in [Delete a Function](../manage-functions/delete-a-function.md).

-## Usage

-You can use an alert feeder to integrate any external system that exposes a public REST API supporting synchronous data retrieval into TheHive.

-### Authentication modes
+## Authentication modes

 Currently, alert feeders support the following four authentication methods: